vaishvikc/Youtube-ad-skip-block/README.md

 ---> All the thing can be controled from dom of webpage.

----> Elements responsible show ad and closing ad in dom are
+---> Elements responsible for show ad and closing ad in dom are
     'videoAdUiSkipButton', // Old
     'ytp-ad-skip-button ytp-button', // New
     'ytp-ad-overlay-close-button',// closing button